 Timeline

-Spring 2025We are carrying out preparatory work prior to launching consultation with the community on the emerging outline plans.
-If you would like to be notified of the start of consultation, please opt-in to email updates.
+Spring 2025We carried out preparatory work prior to launching consultation with the community on the emerging outline plans.
+If you would like to be kept updated on the emerging proposals, please opt-in to email updates.

 Pre-application community consultation